1964 United States presidential election

-Johnson carried 44 states and the District of Columbia, which voted for the first time in this election.
-Goldwater won his home state and swept the five states of the Deep South, most of which had not voted for a Republican presidential candidate since the end of Reconstruction in 1877.
-This was the last election in which the Democratic Party won a majority of the white vote, with 59% of white voters shunning Goldwater for Johnson.
+Johnson became the fourth and most recent vice president to succeed the presidency following the death of his predecessor and win a full term in his own right.
+After leading in all the polls during the campaign, Johnson carried 44 states and the District of Columbia, which voted for the first time in this election.
+Goldwater won his home state and swept the five states of the Deep South, due to the Democratic Party's strong support of civil rights and desegregation.
+Except for Louisiana, the Deep South states had previously never voted for a Republican presidential candidate since the end of Reconstruction in 1877.

-This was the last election in which the Democratic nominee carried Idaho, Utah, Wyoming, North Dakota, South Dakota, Nebraska, Kansas, or Oklahoma, and the only election ever in which the Democrat carried Alaska.
-This marked the first presidential election in history in which a Democrat carried Vermont, and conversely the first in which a Republican carried Georgia.
-This was also the last election until 1992 in which the Democrat carried California, Colorado, Illinois, Montana, Nevada, New Mexico, New Jersey, New Hampshire, or Vermont, well as the last election until 2008 in which the Democrat carried Virginia or Indiana.
+This was the last election in which the Democratic Party won a majority of the white vote, with 59% of white voters casting their ballot for Johnson over Goldwater.
+This was the last election in which the Democratic nominee carried Idaho, Utah, Wyoming, North Dakota, South Dakota, Nebraska, Kansas, or Oklahoma, and the only election ever in which the Democrats carried Alaska.
+This marked the first presidential election in history in which the Democrats carried Vermont, and conversely, the first in which the Republicans carried Georgia.
+As of 2024, this marks the last time that a Democratic presidential candidate has won more than 400 electoral votes, as well as 40 or more states.

+This was also the last election until 1988 in which the Democrats carried Iowa or Oregon, 1992 in which the Democrats carried California, Colorado, Illinois, Montana, Nevada, New Mexico, New Jersey, New Hampshire, or Vermont, and 2008 in which the Democrats carried Virginia or Indiana.
 As such, this was the most recent presidential election in which the entire Midwestern region voted Democratic.
-As of 2023, this marks the last time that a Democratic presidential candidate has won more than 400 electoral votes.
+This is also the only election between 1952 and 1972 in which Richard Nixon did not appear on the Republican ticket.